Last updated 2018-08-25

 The answer is probably "yes".

-Our experience: Most reasonably experienced South African radio amateurs find that they can pass Tech and General with a few hours of cramming.
+Our experience: Most reasonably experienced South African radio amateurs can pass Tech and General with a few hours of cramming.
 Most electronics professionals find that they can pass Extra with a little cramming.
 No-one has ever left our sessions empty-handed.

 At our first exam session, six South Africans arrived.
 Some reported that they felt under-prepared, with as little as three hours of study.
 All of them were licenced South African radio hams.